seanslma/maki/PowerBI/VirtualRelationship/TableJoin.md

 can be used to join two tables without any relationships.
 The join will use the columns with the same name.
 T he join result is a temporal table but the table must be used in a DAX context (measure).

-### calculate the sumproduct of columns from two tables
+### Calculate the sumproduct of columns from two tables
 ```
 CalculatedTaxRate =
     VAR __avg_rate = Calculate(